ldtteam/MinecoloniesWiki/source/items/substitutionblocks.md

 ### The Blocks

-The Substitution Blocks are tan and brown.
+The Substitution Blocks (also called Placeholder Blocks) are tan and brown.
 The tan block is the substitution block, and the brown is the solid substitution block.
-Each servers its own function.
+Each serves its own function.

+### Using the Substitution Blocks

-The substitution block, tells the mod, to leave any blocks, that are currently in that spot, alone.
+The substitution block tells the mod to leave any blocks that are currently in that spot alone.
 It will not remove or change anything that already exists in that spot.

-The solid substitution block, tells the mod, to replace any non-solid blocks (air, grass, leaves, etc.) with the biome's regular ground block (dirt, sandstone, redsandstone, white terracotta.
+The solid substitution block tells the mod to replace any non-solid blocks (air, grass, leaves, etc.) with the biome's regular ground block (dirt, sandstone, red sandstone, white terracotta).

-You can make and use these blocks in survival, but they are used for builders to scan schematics.
+You can make and use these blocks in survival, but they are mainly used to scan schematics.
 <br>
 <p style="text-align:center;"><img src="../../assets/images/items/sampleschematic.png" alt="Sample Schematic"></p>
 <br>